LANDOVER -- College coaches often talk of the importance of senior leadership.

 Said Harris: "I wanted to put my team in a position to win, and I didn't."

-But many questions needed to be answered about how the Cougars, who led by as many as 12 in the first half, failed in crunch time.
+But many questions needed to be answered about how the Cougars, who led by as many as 12 in the first half, failed at crunch time.

 Asked why the Cougars failed to call specific plays in their last few possessions, Sampson said: "We run a flex-type offense to try and free our guards.
 But when the shot clock is running down, we just let Tony run the plays."